 Council classify approved structures into two categories:- ‘Minor Structure’ and ‘Major Structure’.

-For minor and/or major works and structures (as defined below) the owner is required to enter into a Section 173 agreement of the Planning & Environmental Act 1987 (VIC), with the Council that contains appropriate terms and conditions that ensures the ongoing protection of Council’s interests and assets in an easement.
+Minor and major works/structures are defined below.
+Depending on the structure, the owner may need to enter into a section 173 agreement of the Planning & Environmental Act 1987 (VIC), with the Council that contains appropriate terms and conditions that ensures the ongoing protection of Council’s interests and assets in an easement.
 Where a Section 173 agreement is required the owner is to bear all costs for drafting the agreement and for registering the agreement on title.
 This is a lengthy and expensive process.

 Council will not permit the following in any easement whatsoever: